Last updated: 21 June 2026

 -

-Anyora does not control whether a bank, card issuer or payment provider approves a transaction.
+Anyora does not control whether a bank, card issuer, PayPal or another payment provider approves a transaction.

-If a payment fails, you may try again using corrected information or another payment method shown during checkout.
+If payment fails, the customer may try again using corrected information or another method displayed during checkout.

-Repeated unsuccessful payment attempts may be restricted for security reasons.
+Repeated failed attempts may be restricted by Anyora or a payment provider for security purposes.

-A failed, cancelled or incomplete payment attempt may appear temporarily as a pending transaction or authorisation.
+A failed, cancelled or incomplete payment attempt may temporarily appear as a pending authorisation.

 A pending authorisation is not necessarily a completed charge.

-If a pending entry remains longer than the period stated by your provider, contact that provider.
-You may also contact Anyora so that we can confirm the order and payment status visible to us.
+Customers may also contact Anyora so that we can confirm the payment and order status visible to us.

 -